Updated: 30th April 2021

 Depending on the nature and extent of your financial position, these could include:

 HMRC offers extra time to pay tax and National Insurance arrears if they believe a company’s financial difficulties are only temporary.
 This is done through a payment plan known as a Time to Pay - or TTP - arrangement.
 Although the usual duration of a TTP is 3-6 months, we may be able to negotiate an instalment plan of up to 12 months.

 The involvement of licensed professionals gives HMRC confidence that you will be able to afford your monthly repayments, and that the financial difficulties are, in fact, likely to be temporary.

-A number of alternative finance options may be available to suit your business model, including merchant cash advances and invoice factoring.
+A number of alternative finance options may be available to suit your business model, including merchant cash advances or a form of invoice financing.
 This type of funding is more flexible than standard business bank loans, as well as being quicker to obtain.

 Whether a lump sum is required, or a source of regular working capital, Begbies Traynor has contacts with over 50 alternative lenders around the country, and will work with you to ensure you apply for the most appropriate form of funding.

 A Company Voluntary Arrangement, or CVA, is a formal insolvency solution that may be suitable if you have previously been profitable, and have relatively predictable cash flow.
 Your business must be fundamentally viable, which will established by the appointed IP before a proposal to creditors is drawn up.

-Two major benefits of this option are that interest and charges are stopped, and your creditors are prevented from taking legal action against you.
+Two major benefits of a CVA are that interest and charges are stopped, and your creditors are prevented from taking legal action against you.
 As a director, you retain control of the company in the long-run, and are provided with the opportunity to trade your way out of financial trouble.

 For more information on how to deal with the aftermath of the Tobacco Products Directive, call our experts at Begbies Traynor.
-We operate from 46 offices around the UK, and can offer you a free same-day appointment to discuss your situation in complete confidence.
+We operate from over 80 offices around the UK, and can offer you a free same-day appointment to discuss your situation in complete confidence.